2024

 Several LRTP projects will connect to ATC’s existing service territory, and our staff continues to work with MISO and neighboring utilities to develop these projects.

-More information about ATC’s role in the MISO Long Range Transmission Plan can be found at this link.
+More information about ATC’s role in the MISO Long Range Transmission Plan can be found here.